We start to define our library that we want to use. If you are running on a laptop

 alias Fledex.Color.Correction

 At this point, we won’t go into the details what all the settings really mean, so just accept them for what they are.
-What is important to understand is the first parameter (LedStrip) which is the name of our strip through which we will refer to it.
-For simplicity we use the same name as the name of the module, but it can be any atom.
+What is important to understand is the first parameter (:john) is the name of our strip through which we will refer to it.
+You can use any atom as a name.

 This allows us to have several strips at the same time.
 Whenever we interact with the LedStrip we need to use that name to specify which strip we mean.